-Below is a piece from the Facebook page of the Armorial Register Heraldry Group in reference to the above certificate, written by Martin Goldstraw, shared with his permission.
+Below is a piece from the Facebook page of the Armorial Register Heraldry Group in reference to the above certificate, authored by Martin Goldstraw and shared with his permission.

 “I thought of adding this entry to the “Heraldry Hall of Shame” forum however, it is not the heraldry that is shameful, it is the use of it that is shameful.

 Because of our obligations under the Data Protection Act, I have redacted the name of the applicant from all details.
 We received an enquiry overnight asking if we would register a title in our Register of Feudal Lords and Barons of the United Kingdom of Great Britain and Northern Ireland.
 Included with the application was a “certificate”.
 My reply was as follows:

 Oh dear, where to begin!